CISecurity/ArtifactExpressions/artifacts/windows/windows.registry.value_v2.rst

 registry key.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references a registry_object and The state element specifies the registry data to check.
+The object element references a registry_object and the state element specifies the registry data to check.

 Technical Details